 Senator Chan: In terms of culture shock, are we changing some of the programs to combat psychological issues like that?

-Brent Paterson: Yes, we are devolving programs and resources to tackle those issues that come along with going abroad.
+Brent Paterson: Yes, we are evolving programs and resources to tackle those issues that come along with going abroad.

 Q: Is there any idea of what measure if students are becoming more global in their mindset?